Helmut Schmidt

 Helmut Heinrich Waldemar Schmidt ([ˈhɛlmuːt ˈʃmɪt]; 23 December 1918 – 10 November 2015) was a German politician and member of the Social Democratic Party of Germany (SPD), who served as the chancellor of West Germany from 1974 to 1982.
+He was the longest lived chancellor in German history and had the longest post-chancellorship, at over 33 years.

-Before becoming Chancellor, he served as the minister of defence (1969–1972) and the minister of finance (1972–1974) in the government of Willy Brandt.
+Before becoming chancellor, he served as the minister of defence (1969–1972) and the minister of finance (1972–1974) in the government of Willy Brandt.
 In the latter role he gained credit for his financial policies.
-He had also briefly been Minister of Economics and as acting Foreign Minister.
+He had also briefly been minister of economics and acting foreign minister.

-As Chancellor, he focused on international affairs, seeking "political unification of Europe in partnership with the United States" and issuing proposals that led to the NATO Double-Track Decision in 1979 to deploy US Pershing II missiles to Europe.
-He was an energetic diplomat who sought European co-operation and international economic co-ordination and was the leading force in creating the European Monetary System in 1978.
+As chancellor, he focused on international affairs, seeking "political unification of Europe in partnership with the United States".
+He was an energetic diplomat who sought European co-operation and international economic co-ordination.
 He was re-elected chancellor in 1976 and 1980, but his coalition fell apart in 1982 with the switch by his coalition allies, the Free Democratic Party.

 He retired from Parliament in 1986, after clashing with the SPD's left wing, which opposed him on defence and economic issues.
-In 1986 he was a leading proponent of European monetary union and a European Central Bank.
+In 1986, he was a leading proponent of the European monetary union and a European Central Bank.

 Background, family, early life and education

-Helmut Schmidt was the elder of two sons of teachers Ludovica Koch (10 November 1890 – 29 November 1968) and Gustav Ludwig Schmidt (18 April 1888 – 26 March 1981) in Barmbek, a working-class district of Hamburg, in 1918.
+Helmut Schmidt was the elder of two sons to Ludovica Koch (10 November 1890 – 29 November 1968) and Gustav Ludwig Schmidt (18 April 1888 – 26 March 1981) in Barmbek, a working-class district of Hamburg, in 1918.
 Schmidt studied at Hamburg Lichtwark School, graduating in 1937.
 Schmidt's father was born the biological son of a German Jewish banker, Ludwig Gumpel, and a Christian waitress, Friederike Wenzel, and then covertly adopted, although this was kept a family secret for many years.
 This was confirmed publicly by Schmidt in 1984, after Valéry Giscard d'Estaing revealed the fact to journalists, apparently with Schmidt's assent.
-Schmidt himself was a non-practising Lutheran.
+Helmut Schmidt was a non-practising Protestant.

 Schmidt was a group leader (Scharführer) in the Hitler Youth organisation until 1936, when he was demoted and sent on leave because of his anti-Nazi views.
-However, newly accessible documents from 1942 praise his "Impeccable national socialist [Nazi] behaviour", and in 1944 his superiors mentioned that Schmidt "stands the ground of national socialist ideology, knowing that he must pass it on."
+However, documents from 1942 praise his "Impeccable national socialist [Nazi] behaviour", and in 1944 his superiors mentioned that Schmidt "stands the ground of national socialist ideology, knowing that he must pass it on."
 On 27 June 1942, he married his childhood sweetheart Hannelore "Loki" Glaser (3 March 1919 – 21 October 2010).
 They had two children: Helmut Walter (26 June 1944 – 19 February 1945, died of meningitis), and Susanne (born 8 May 1947), who works in London for Bloomberg Television.
 Schmidt resumed his education in Hamburg after the war, graduating in economics and political science in 1949.